PhoenixStormJr/Megaman-X5-disable-time-limit-countdown-hours-save/README.md

 Zero is still available and alive in all 4 Data Slots.
 If you want him dead you can literally just not use this save data, ignore the timer, and let it expire.

+(Ignore DATA 1 that's just what I used to save my progress with this save file.)

 Here's what the save file means:

 DATA 5: Normal Zero opening, timer disabled, no bosses beaten